What is happening?

 ‘Processed’ means any seafood that has been cut, filleted, canned, smoked, salted, cooked, pickled, dried, or otherwise prepared for market.
 Fish which has only been frozen and/or packed will not require a Processing Statement.

 Exemptions to this include some fish and shellfish produce that do not need an IUU document for export, including scallops, mussels, clams, cockles, ark shells and oysters.
-Flours, meals and pellets of fish, crustaceans, molluscs and other aquatic invertebrates intended for human consumption are also exempt.
-Please check for a full list of exemptions with the competent authority of the import country.
+Some flours, meals and pellets of fish, crustaceans, molluscs and other aquatic invertebrates intended for human consumption are also exempt.
+Please check for a full list of exemptions with the competent authority of the import country via Annex II of the EU reg Regulation – 1005/2008 – EN – EUR-Lex

 4. What is changing – Storage Document

 Changes have now been made to the storage document application form.
-Additional fields have been added, which will remain optional to complete until January 2026.
-The storage document will also be renamed to non-manipulation document in January 2026 at which point the updated PDF template will be released.
+The storage document has also been renamed to non-manipulation document.

 Take Action: Act Now!
 Get on Board!

 Adopt the new changes as soon as you are able.
-While the new EU requirements do not come into force until 10 January 2026, UK fishing authorities strongly advise you to familiarise yourself with the updates as they appear in FES and start to provide the relevant information ahead of time.
+UK fishing authorities strongly advise you to familiarise yourself with the updates in FES and start to provide the relevant information ahead of time.

 Discuss these changes with your supply chain to ensure that the required information is understood and supplied.
-On 10 January 2026 this information will be an EU mandatory requirement and without it, you will not be able to complete your application for export documentation.
+As of 10 January 2026 this information is now an EU mandatory requirement and without it, you will not be able to complete your application for export documentation.

-These changes are set out in the EU’s illegal, unreported and unregulated (IUU) fishing regulations and come into effect from 10 January 2026.
+These changes are set out in the EU’s illegal, unreported and unregulated (IUU) fishing regulations and came into effect on 10 January 2026.
 These changes are separate to, and unaffected by, the outcomes of the UK-EU reset deal of May 2025.

 You can read more in the EU Frequently Asked Questions document.